shorepine/alles/README.md

 d = duty cycle, float 0.001-0.999. duty cycle for pulse wave, default 0.5 D = debug, uint, 1-4.
 1 shows CPU usage on the serial console, 2 shows queue sample, 3 shows oscillator data, 4 shows modified oscillator. will interrupt audio! f = frequency, float 0-44100 (and above). default 0.
 Sampling rate of synth is 44,100Hz but higher numbers can be used for PCM waveforms
 F = center frequency of biquad filter.
-0 is off. default 0. applies to entire synth audio g = LFO target mask.
+0 is off. default 0. g = LFO target mask.
 Which parameter LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add together
 L = LFO source oscillator.
 0-7.
 Which oscillator is used as an LFO source for this oscillator.
 Source oscillator will be silent. l = velocity (amplitude), float 0-1+, >0 to trigger note on, 0 to trigger note off.